flaviovs/vault/README.md

 5. Erase the request's *input key*, which effectively prevent the user to input the secret again by visiting the unique URL.

-6. Pingback the app that issued the request.
-In this pingback, the Vault will send to the app the *unlock key*, plus the *unlock URL*.
+6. Ping-back the app that issued the request.
+In this ping-back, the Vault will send to the app the *unlock key*, plus the *unlock URL*.